XCentium/SC-Plugin-Tax-Avalara/README.md

 Sitecore Commerce Engine AVALARA Tax plugin (Sitecore Commerce 9)
 ======================================

-This plugin allows the user to integrate AVALARA as a tax calculation Method for the ecommerce site.
+This plugin allows the user to integrate AVALARA as a tax calculation and reporting application for your Sitecore Experience Commerce site.
 - It is very easy to integrate or extend to fit your needs.
-- If will fetch tax rates from AVALARA based on the item type and price and of the items in your cart or cartline.
+- If will fetch tax rates from AVALARA based on the tax code you assign to the product or variant in your cart.

 Features:
 ===========
-- You get to add your Configuration settings in Sitecore's launch Pad
+- You get to add your configuration settings in Sitecore's launch Pad
 - You can test connection and turn AvaTax calculation on or off using Launch Pad interface
 - You can add Tax code on the product or Variant level.
-- You can set tax code on a customer level.
+- You can set Entity Use Code or Excemption Number on a customer level.
 - You can opt in or out of tax reporting.